maxvisser/rocketchat.github.io/_posts/2018/07/2018-07-17-gsoc-project-2.md

 Welcome back to our 2018 GSoC blog series!
 Up next is Samar's project that aims to help users to choose from a variety of themes in the Rocket.Chat iOS app.
 All of us have different tastes in terms of color and style, and this project will help us make sure that a greater number of people really enjoy the app to its fullest potential!

+The project started from an issue on GitHub, which then graduated to the ideas list for Google Summer of Code.
+This is where it was picked up and brought to life over the summer.

+### Just in time for iOS 3.0.0

+This project is especially exciting as it will have tangible results